ncatlab/nlab-content/pages/6/5/0/1/1056/content.md

 * [[Denis-Charles Cisinski]], _Les morphisme de Dwyer ne sont pas stables par r&eacute;tractes_, Cahiers Topologie et G&eacute;om.
 Diff&eacute;rentielle Cat&eacute;goriques, **40** no. 3 (1999), pp. 227--231. ([Numdam](http://www.numdam.org/item?id=CTGDC_1999__40_3_227_0))

-There it was clarified that every cofibrant object in the Thomason model structure is a [[poset]].
+There it was clarified that every cofibrant object in the Thomason model structure is a [[poset]] (although this is already explicitly mentioned in Thomason's paper -- see the beginning of section 5).

 A useful review of the Thomason model structure and a generalization of the model structure to [[n-fold category|n-fold categories]] is given in